 Don’t just track your weight.
 Also, pay attention to your energy levels and sleep.
 Studies by the National Institutes of Health found that tracking regularly boosts success by 40%.

-Update your optimal diet and exercise for weight loss plan every month.
+Update your optimal diet and exercise plan for weight loss every month.
 Celebrate your small victories to stay on track.
 Success comes from habits you can keep up, not quick fixes.

 The Role of Sleep in Weight Management